safak45xx/Blurfox/README.md

 ------------------
 **Customize**

+🔍To close the statupanel, remove the /* next to display:none under chrome>customized

 ➡️After adding extension icons, there are distortions in the tabs.
-The solution is to go to Chrome > Toolbox > Parts > Toolbox.css and follow the steps indicated in the first line.
+The solution is to go to Chrome > Customized.css and follow the steps indicated in the first line.

 ![Ekran Resmi 2024-03-07 19 45 31](https://github.com/safak45xx/Blurfox-MacOS-/assets/141409983/483ea141-2b54-460a-a551-64aeb9a52ebc)